qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * You can choose one of the :guilabel:`Presets` for your papersheet, or enter your custom :guilabel:`width` and :guilabel:`height`.
 * Composition can now be parted on several pages.
 For instance, a first page can show a map canvas and a second page will show the attribute table associated to a layer while a third ons shows a HTML frame linking to your organization website.
   Set the :guilabel:`Number of pages` to the desired value.
-* Choose the page :guilabel:`Orientation` and its :guilabel:`Exported resolution`
-* When checked, the |checkbox| :guilabel:`print as raster` means all elements will be rasterized before printing or saving as Postscript or
+You can choose the page :guilabel:`Orientation` and its :guilabel:`Exported resolution`.
+When checked, the |checkbox| :guilabel:`print as raster` means all elements will be rasterized before printing or saving as Postscript or
   PDF.
-* :guilabel:`Snap to grid` and :guilabel:`Snap to alignements` tools make accomplishing some tasks much easier.
-There's three types of grid:
-  **Dots**, **Solid** lines and **Crosses**.
-You can adjust :guilabel:`spacings`, :guilabel:`offsets` and :guilabel:`color` to your need.
+* :guilabel:`Grid` let you customize grid settings like :guilabel:`spacings`, :guilabel:`offsets` and :guilabel:`tolerance` to your need.
-* :guilabel:`Selection tolerance` defines the maximum distance below which an item is snapped to the grid.
+* In :guilabel:`Snap to alignements` you can change the :guilabel:`Tolerance` which is the maximum distance below which an item is snapped to Smart Guides.

-* :guilabel:`Snap to alignements` shows helping lines when the borders or axis of two items are aligned.
+Snap to Grid and/or to Guides can be enabled from the :menuselection:`View` menu.
+In this menu you can also hide or show Grid/Guides.

 Composer items general options
 ------------------------------